pablomaurer/cordova-plugin-file-sync/README.md

 # cordova-plugin-file-sync
 This plugin does just sync files comparing a `manifest.json` to find out changed files.
 Then it downloads or deletes changed files.
+For downloads backgroundmode is beeing used.

 Currently only IOS is implemented.
 Feel free to do the Android implementation.